MarkoSulamagi/Screeps-typescript-sample-project/README.md

 Now every time you edit your typescript files, main.js in ./dist folder is uploaded to your Screep scripts into "default" branch.

 Project files are in ./src.
-About folders and files:

 ```
 ./src/main.ts - Application bootstrap.
 Don't change this file